cisagov/mesa-gui/README.md

 | Vulnerability Scan | Performs vulnerability scans using nuclei to identify critical, high, and medium findings. | no |
 | Full Port Scan | Performs an nmap full port scan against the provided scope. | no |

+>[!NOTE]
+>Some scans, such as `SMB Signing Checks`, `Web Application Enumeration`, and `Encryption Check`, rely on the results from `Host Discovery Scans`, which is why they are required.

 Running MESA Jobs
 --------------

 MESA jobs can be ran individually or automatically in sequential order.
 To run the scans individually simply select the ![image](https://github.com/user-attachments/assets/208c9b72-7468-4421-a2f0-f9c7434b352f) button for the job you would like to run.

 >[!IMPORTANT]
->It is recommended to run the `Host Discovery Scans` job prior to running any other scans.
+>It is required to run the `Host Discovery Scans` job prior to running any other scans.
 This will ensure that a `live hosts` file is generated, expediting the time spent performing scans.

 ![image](https://github.com/user-attachments/assets/8b974fc0-6d7a-474f-9c9f-be7b21c0f16d)